hobg0blin/defend_kids/README.md

 ##  Contributing

 They’re doing some mildly clever stuff to try and get around automating this process, and it’ll probably change as it goes along.
-Please, for the love of god, feel free to fork or make pull requests to update this or make it run on Windows.
+Please, for the love of god, feel free to fork or make pull requests to update this, especially if you have a better solution for evading captchas.